100 Florida Trails®

 Okeechobee to Port Mayaca - 27 miles

 This section of LOST runs from the Kissimmee River at Okeechobee to Port Mayaca.
-The trail here is paved, running mostly along the shore of Lake Okeechobee with good lake views.
+The trail here is paved, running mostly along the shore of Lake Okeechobee with some of the best lake views.
 On the canal side, trailer parks and other development can be seen, along with agricultural fields.
 Trailheads with restrooms are at Okee-Tantie Recreation Area and Cliff J. Betts Recreation Area.
+There is one break in the trail when crossing Taylor Creek.
 (Map link and photos below.)

 Lake Okeechobee Scenic Trail, South Florida Biking